dheurtev/dheurtev/sysadmin.md

 ## Best practices ##
 **[`^        back to top        ^`](#)**
-- Provisioning should be automated after the server starts.
+- Provisioning should be automated after the server starts (use cloud-init).
-- Avoid manual changes with a GUI as leads to non-reproductible environment.
 - Infrastructure should be reproductible, disposable, consistent, with no end state
+- Avoid manual changes with a GUI as it leads to non-reproductible environment.
-- Immutable configuration to avoid configuration drift => use containers
+- Declarative configuration to avoid configuration drift => use containers, try to become immutable
 - Do not store passwords in code.
 Use instead IAM or Vault.
 - Send and monitor logs